top of page

 Appointment of temporary team helpers

-Ministry Leaders may appoint Temporary Team Helpers who must sign a Temporary Self-Disclosure form.
-Before first helping, the Helper must be briefed on our Safeguarding policy and guidelines by the Ministry Leader.
+Ministry Leaders may appoint Temporary Team Helpers who must sign a Short Term Self-Disclosure Form Before first helping, the Helper must be briefed on our Safeguarding policy and guidelines by the Ministry Leader.
 He/she must never be left in sole charge of a group of children.

-If a helper is to participate in more than 4 activities in a year, then they should be treated as a “Team Member” and the appointment procedure outlined above will apply.
+If a helper is to participate in multiple activities in a year, then they should be treated as a “Team Member” and the appointment procedure outlined above will apply.

-He/she may help out in no more than two Sundays in a month unless approved by parents and Youth Pastor and must otherwise regularly attend Sunday church services when not serving.
+If the activity takes place on Sunday morning during the service, the DSC policy is that he/she may help out on no more than two Sundays in a month unless approved by parents and Youth Worker and must otherwise regularly attend Sunday church services when not serving.

 He/she must never be left in sole charge of a group of children (although it is permissible for them to supervise a safe group activity providing there is a qualified team member in the room at all times.)